 NATURAL EYE CARE PACK FOR PROPER EYESIGHT

-Natural Eye Care Pack is a set of natural products in a package that contains all the right nutrients and vitamins needed by the eye for optima eye sight, this product package works perfectly for general eye problems and helps to maintain good vision.
+Natural Eye Care Pack is a set of natural products in a package that contains all the right nutrients and vitamins needed by the eye for optimal eyesight, this product package works perfectly for general eye problems and helps to maintain good vision.

-Consider of taking Vitamin A, (BetaCarotene), C and 82 (Riboflavin).
+Consider taking Vitamin A, (BetaCarotene), C, and 82 (Riboflavin).
 The principal antioxidants in the lens of the eye are Vitamin C and E. Both are needed to activate glutathione.
-(Glutathione is a protein fragment which protects the eye from damage produced by free radicals.)
-It has been found that the absence of these vitamins encou rages the growth of eye issues.
+(Glutathione is a protein fragment that protects the eye from damage produced by free radicals.)
+It has been found that the absence of these vitamins encourages the growth of eye issues.